Europe’s top 10 dribblers, 2019-20: Traore, Saint-Maximin, Messi, Neymar…

 There are few finer sights in football than a tricky winger skinning a poor, helpless full-back – and Wolves fans got to see one player in particular doing it time and time again in 2019-20.

 European football is blessed with players who can turn a game on its head by pulling a rabbit from the hat, and we’ve taken a closer look at those who can consider themselves among the best dribblers in the big five leagues.

-We’ve compiled the 10 players who average the most successful dribbles per 90 minutes, excluding any players to have played fewer than 500 minutes.
-Note: this was last updated on March 19, 2020.
+We’ve compiled the 10 players who averaged the most successful dribbles per 90 minutes in 2019-20, excluding any players to have played fewer than 900 minutes.
+Note: this was last updated on July 29, 2020.

 Zaha told BBC Africa that his “head was a bit all over the place” after Crystal Palace rejected offers from Arsenal and Everton in the summer transfer window.